- Search The Registry

 *On this date in 1862., the Confiscation Act was passed by the United States Congress.

 Sometimes called the Second Confiscation Act, it was a law passed during the American Civil War.
 Section 13 of the act formed the legal basis for President Abraham Lincoln's Emancipation Proclamation.
-The defining characteristic of the Confiscation Act was that it called for court proceedings for seizure of land and property from disloyal citizens (supporters of the Confederacy) in the South as well as the freedom of their slaves that came under Union control.
+The defining characteristic of the Confiscation Act was that it called for court proceedings for the seizure of land and property from disloyal citizens (supporters of the Confederacy) in the South and the freedom of their slaves that came under Union control.